minas26902/CitySchoolAnalysis_Pandas/README.md

-# HW3 - PyCitySchools Instructions
+# PyCitySchools

-Your final report should include each of the following:
+In this exercise I used Python to analyze school datasets.

 District Summary